Nachtfeuer/covid19/README.md

                               Germany]
-  -f, --format [png|svg|jpg]  File format for image.  [default: png] --viewer / --no-viewer      Show/hide the viewer.  [default: True] --help                      Show this message and exit.
+  -f, --format [png|svg|jpg]  File format for image.  [default: png] --viewer / --no-viewer      Show/hide the viewer.  [default: True] --initial-cases INTEGER     Ignoring intial cases less than than given value
+                              for visualization (totals are not affected)
+                              [default: 0]
+  --help                      Show this message and exit.
 ```